 On the flip side, Taycan owners still need to take their EV into a dealership for any major updates.
 This gives Porsche the opportunity to install an update using its own high-speed line.
 Similar to Audi, Porsche techs can then test and verify the function of all control units after the update.

-We learn more about Rivian’s flagship R1T and R1S EVs every day as the automaker moves closer to first deliveries this summer.
 While we do not yet know the full extent of Rivian’s OTA capabilities, we do know they will be a key feature in keeping its fleet consistently updated.
 According to its website, “over-the-air updates continuously enhance the vehicle, updating everything from driving dynamics to the games on your touchscreen.”

 This includes updates to Rivian’s driver assistance system it called Driver+.
 Rivian plans to continuously add functionality to the assistance and safety features compiling Driver+ through OTA updates.

 Furthermore, Rivian has released more details with the announcement of its service capabilities for owners: